harshal-vaze/Software-Defined-Networking-with-ONOS/README.md

 ********************************
 ## *Use Case-3: ONOS Controller with IPv6 Addressing*
 The ONOS controller was tested with IPv6 addressing scheme.
 This use case was evaluated with both IPv6 and IPv4 addressing scheme simultaneously and working of Neighbour discovery through OpenFlow protocol was studied.
 In addition, to answer the challenges faced by Internet Service Providers, the IPv6 enabled SDN network was deployed to demonstrate the IPv6 tunnelling over the IPv4 network which eventually help in migration of IPv4 based networks to IPv6 networks.

-IPv6 was introduced in OpenFlow version 1.2 and some additional features were added in OpenFlow version 1.3.
-IPv6 address mechanism is supported by ONOS platform since version Blackbird 1.1.0.
-IPv6 feature is explicitly required to be configured on the ONOS controller.
-For testing the ONOS controller functionality with the IPv6 addressing this use case was implemented.
-In this use case, the network was created consisting of four Open vSwitches and four endpoints (hosts) in the GNS3 emula-tion software.
-The network was simultaneously tested for both IPv6 and IPv4 addressing scheme.
-The NAT interface was used to connect the Open vSwitches with the ONOS controller which was installed and running on VM outside the GNS3 environment.
-The following figure shows the implemented network consisting of four endpoints, two endpoints (H1 and H4) just using IPv6 addressing scheme and two endpoints (H2 and H3) using both IPv6 and IPv4 addressing scheme.

 ![](IPv6-1.png)